-The political science major at La Roche College emphasizes the global nature of politics today.
+The political science major at La Roche University emphasizes the global nature of politics today.

 Our students develop a full understanding of political parties, foreign policies, western democracies and the historical evolution of U.S. government.

 You’ll receive a mix of globally oriented and American-focused courses in politics and government.
 Political science majors take three required core courses: